teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 # Farkle's precompiler

-Every time an app using Farkle starts, it generates the parser tables.
+Every time an app using Farkle starts, it generates the parser tables for its grammars.
 This process takes some time, and it take even more, if the app does not reuse the runtime Farkles it creates.

-Most apps need to parse a static grammar whose specifications never change between program executions.
-For example, a compiler or a JSON parser will parse text from the same language every time you use it.
-Farkle would spend time generating the parsing tables that do not depend on user input and will always be the same.
-It wouldn't hurt a program like a REST server parsing hundreds of input strings, but for a compiler that parses only one file, building the grammar every time it is run would take some time, maybe more than the time spent for the parser, if the grammar is big.
+Most apps need to parse a static grammar whose specification never changes between program executions.
+For example, a compiler or a JSON parsing library will parse text from the same language every time you use them.
+Farkle would spend time generating these parsing tables that do not depend on user input and will always be the same.
+It wouldn't hurt a program like a REST API server parsing lots of input strings, but for a compiler that parses only one file, building that grammar every time it is executed would impose an unnecssary overhead, maybe more than the time spent for the rest of the program, if the grammar is big.

 What is more, Farkle does not report any grammar error (such as an LALR conflict) until it's too late: text was attempted to be parsed with a faulty grammar.
-Wouldn't it be better if these errors were caught earlier in the app's life cycle?
+Wouldn't it be better if these errors were caught earlier in the app's developemnt lifecycle?

 One of Farkle's new features that came with version 6 is called _the precompiler_.
-The precompiler addresses this inherent limitation of how Farkle works with grammars.
-Instead of building it every time, the grammar's parser tables are built ahead of time and stored in the program's assembly, when it gets compiled.
-This boosts the program's startup time by orders of magnitude.
+The precompiler addresses this inherent limitation of Farkle's grammars being objects defined in code.
+Instead of building it every time, the grammar's parser tables are built __ahead of time__ and stored in the program's assembly when it gets compiled.
+When that program is executed, instead of building the parser tables, it loads the precompiled grammar from the assembly, which is orders of magnitude faster.

 ## How to use it